 CDL schools maintain their own fleets of vehicles for hands-on driving instruction.
 The instructors themselves are either veteran truckers or recruits from the school who opted for a teaching career rather than the life on the highway.
 The driving instructors will take the students through all the close-in maneuvers on the course involved in the safe management of the vehicle and its trailer.

 Classroom instruction involves teaching the specifics of highway safety, traffic laws, road conduct, and the keeping of driving logs, maintenance logs, and the filling out of inspection forms required by state and federal Department of Transportation regulations.
 Once the course training is completed, instructors will then take their charges out onto the highway.
 This step is undertaken when the instructor has confidence that the student can handle the training rig in traffic.
 They will take the student through all the steps involved in final testing by state driving inspectors to finally obtain the CDL.
 Once legally qualified to drive, the school will usually assist with job placement.

-The Domain website is a good resource for those curious about a truck driving a career.
+The Website website is a good resource for those curious about a truck driving a career.
 The page effectively serves as an introductory guide to the typical training services required to qualify for a CDL in Illinois.